Air Force of Zimbabwe: Second Congo War 1998–2003

 In late October 1998, the Zimbabweans launched an offensive in SE Congo.
 The offensive was made possible owing to the deployment of additional foreign troops in Congo, including some 2,000 Namibians.
 This began with a series of air strikes, partially flown by BAe Hawk T.Mk.60s of the No.2 Squadron, newly deployed in Congo, and by F-7s of the No.5 Squadron.
 These units first targeted airfields in Gbadolite, Dongo and Gmena, and then rebel and Rwandan communications and depots in the Kisangani area, on 21 November.
 On the following day the No.2 Squadron launched a strike package of six aircraft, armed with Mk.82 bombs and Matra 155 rocket launchers for unguided rockets calibre 68mm, which reached out far over central Congo.
 They deployed over Lake Tanganyika and attacked ferries used to transport Burundi troops and supplies into the war in Congo.
 According to Zimbabwean reports their strike came as a complete surprise.
 With machine-guns and light infantry weapons as the only means of air defense, six ferries were sunk and 600 Burundi and Rwandan troops killed.
 In a similar attack, on 7 December 1998, Zimbabwean planes or helicopters sank two rebel boats on Lake Tanganyika some 40 km north of Moba.

-In November 1998, it was reported that a $54 million shipment of helicopters, fighters and spotter aircraft had arrived in Zimbabwe to assist in the Democratic Republic of Congo.
+In November 1998, it was reported that a $54 million shipment of helicopters, fighters, and spotter aircraft had arrived in Zimbabwe to assist in the Democratic Republic of Congo.
 It is unclear who received the delivered weapons.
-There were only very few reports about the fighting in the next few days, probably because the Congolese, Zimbabwean and Angolan governments found themselves under heavy pressure from Western powers because of this offensive.
-The few reports released from sources close to the rebels indicated Zimbabwean and Congolese attacks on Nuyuzu, Kasinge and towards Manono, supported by T-62 tanks and heavy artillery.
-According to Zimbabwean reports the Hawks and F-7s continued their operations and made additional attacks against Kalemi on 24 November, and a new round of strikes against different airfields in eastern Congo two days late.
-After the attacks the pilots of No.5 Squadron claimed destruction of an unidentified An-12 transport on the ground.
+There were very few reports about the fighting in the following days, likely because the Congolese, Zimbabwean, and Angolan governments faced intense pressure from Western powers due to this offensive.
+The limited reports released from sources close to the rebels indicated that Zimbabwean and Congolese forces were attacking Nuyuzu, Kasinge, and advancing toward Manono, supported by T-62 tanks and heavy artillery.
+According to Zimbabwean reports, the Hawks and F-7s continued their operations, launching additional attacks against Kalemi on November 24, followed by a new round of strikes against various airfields in eastern Congo two days later.
+After these attacks, the pilots of No.5 Squadron claimed the destruction of an unidentified An-12 transport on the ground.